Fifteen U.S. states seek to block EPA carbon rule

 Under the proposal, each state needs to submit a plan to the EPA detailing how it intends to meet the target the agency set for it.

-States, particularly those that have relied on coal for electricity, have argued the EPA has overstepped its regulatory authority.
+States, particularly those that have relied on coal for electricity, have vowed to fight the rule, arguing the EPA has overstepped its regulatory authority.

 “The Clean Air Act was never intended to be used to create this type of regulatory regime, and it flies in the face of the powers granted to states under the U.S. Constitution,” said Morrisey.